analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

 ### 5 - Open the Project
 The GPIO is now ready to be opened from within VS Code, and from here we'll follow a similar process as the one outlined in the "Getting Started" section of this User Guide.
 You'll open the project folder and configure `settings.json` for your target platform.
-However, since we're injecting into existing source code we'll need to configure the build system a bit as well.
+However, since we're injecting into existing source code, we'll need to configure the build system a bit as well.
 We'll get into that, but first things first...

 Launch VS Code.
 Open the project folder with `File > Open Folder...` and browse to the root directory of the project.